agarg5/full-stack-coding-example/README.md

 # Description
 A search-as-you type autocomplete feature similar to Google Search.
-The backend simulates fetching search results and the frontend displays these results.
+The backend simulates fetching search results and the minimal frontend displays these results.

 # What I would work on if I were to spend more time on this project: